willhlaw/node-firestore-backup/README.md

 firestore-backup-restore --accountCredentials path/to/account/credentials/file.json --backupPath /backups/myDatabase --transformFn path/to/transformation/function.js
 ```

+The transformation function will only be applied to the backup created without the `--plainJSONBackup` option.

 The file passed as option will export a module, which, the value to export by default will be the transformation function.
 This transformation function should return a promise, and receive a object as parameter, which can contain the following fields:

 * `accountDb` {Object} Firestore database instance from where the backup is made